Food insecurity drives hunger in entire families, but often hits children the hardest. School and community programs targeting children seek to help.

 “Many of the children we see might only get one meal a day – often provided by the school, church or us – and so often they live in worry that they might miss that meal.”

-Feeding children in Polk County
+Feeding children to prevent hunger in Polk County

 To the southeast in Polk County, 73 percent of students are eligible for free or reduced-price lunches.
 Schools in Polk County offer free meals to every pupil in every elementary school.